Full Form

 What is the IWMI Full Form?

-The IWMI Full Form is International Water Management Institute.
+The IWMI Full Form is the International Water Management Institute.

 In which countries IWMI is working?